Cranbourne North - East

 Cranbourne North - East lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on AreaSearch's analysis, Cranbourne North - East's population is around 14,406 as of November 2025.
-This reflects an increase of 1,634 people (12.8%) since the 2021 Census, which reported a population of 12,772 people.
+Based on AreaSearch's analysis, Cranbourne North - East's population is around 13,678 as of Feb 2026.
+This reflects an increase of 906 people (7.1%) since the 2021 Census, which reported a population of 12,772 people.
 The change is inferred from the estimated resident population of 13,678 from the ABS as of June 2024 and an additional 208 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,643 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Cranbourne North - East's 12.8% growth since the 2021 census exceeded the national average (8.9%), along with the state, marking it as a growth leader in the region.
+This level of population equates to a density ratio of 2,509 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Cranbourne North - East has demonstrated resilient growth patterns with an 8.6% compound annual growth rate, outpacing the SA3 area.
 Population growth for the area was primarily driven by overseas migration that contributed approximately 53.4% of overall population gains during recent periods.

 Frequently Asked Questions - Population